$\texttt{GWFAST}$: a Fisher information matrix Python code for third-generation gravitational-wave detectors: Running in parallel

 then, send run with \texttt{--netfile=network\_file\_name.json}; \item[\texttt{mpi}] \codekeyword{int}, default is \texttt{1}; if \texttt{0}, the code parallelizes using \texttt{multiprocessing}, if \texttt{1}, it parallelizes using \texttt{MPI}, suitable for clusters.
 In this case, the function should be called accordingly, e.g.

 \item[\texttt{duty\_factor}] \codekeyword{float} $\in [0,1]$, default is \texttt{1.}; duty factor of the detectors.
 This is applied separately to each detector in the network (and to each component separately in the case of a triangular configuration); \item[\texttt{params\_fix}] \texttt{list} of \codekeyword{string}, default is \texttt{[ ]}; parameters to fix to the fiducial values, i.e. to eliminate from the FIM; \item[\texttt{rot}] \codekeyword{int}, default is \texttt{1}; if \texttt{0} the effect of the rotation of the Earth is \textit{not} included in the analysis, if \texttt{1} it is included; \item[\texttt{lalargs}] \texttt{list} of \codekeyword{string}, default is \texttt{[ ]}; specifications of the waveform when using \texttt{LAL} interface.
-This has to contain \codestring{HM} if the waveform includes the contribution of higher--order modes, \codestring{tidal} if it contains tidal effects, \codestring{precessing} if it includes precessing spins, and \codestring{eccentric} if it includes eccentricity. \end{description} To show the performance gain using vectorization, we report in \autoref{fig:Speed_test} the ratio $t/(N t_1)$ among the time $t$ needed to compute SNRs and Fisher matrices on $N$ events at the same time on the same CPU, and $N$ times the time $t_1$ needed to compute the same quantities for 1 event (which is the time needed using a \codekeyword{for} loop).
+This has to contain \codestring{HM} if the waveform includes the contribution of higher--order modes, \codestring{tidal} if it contains tidal effects, \codestring{precessing} if it includes precessing spins, and \codestring{eccentric} if it includes eccentricity; \item[\texttt{return\_all}] \codekeyword{int}, default is \texttt{1}; if \texttt{1}, in case a network of detectors is used, the SNRs and Fishher matrices of the individual detector are also stored; \item[\texttt{seeds}]\texttt{list} of \codekeyword{int}, default is \texttt{[ ]}; list of seeds to set for the duty factors in individual detectors, to make the results easily reproducible. \end{description} To show the performance gain using vectorization, we report in \autoref{fig:Speed_test} the ratio $t/(N t_1)$ among the time $t$ needed to compute SNRs and Fisher matrices on $N$ events at the same time on the same CPU, and $N$ times the time $t_1$ needed to compute the same quantities for 1 event (which is the time needed using a \codekeyword{for} loop).
 From the left panel, referring to the SNRs, the impressive gain brought by vectorization is apparent, with an amount of time need for the computation that stays basically constant while enlarging the batch size, thus effectively being $N$ times faster than a loop--based computation.
 Quantifying the advantage from vectorization when computing Fisher matrices is instead more subtle: as it is apparent from the right panel of \autoref{fig:Speed_test}, for $N\gtrsim10$ the behaviour has a dependence on the characteristics of the machine used to run the code.
 Differently from SNRs, Fisher matrices need much more memory to be allocated during the computation, especially when vectorizing on $N$ events, and the operations can become much slower on these large arrays, eventually leading to a loss in terms of speed as compared to a serial computation, which instead handles smaller arrays.
 In any case, there is always an ‘optimal' batch size, depending on the machine's characteristics, such that the gain in terms of speed thanks to vectorization can be as large as a factor of $\sim 5$.